- Outreach and Impact

 How can I get help during the application process?

 You may begin by reviewing the Premed Application page.
-In addition to meeting with your pre-med advisor, an academic advisor on the Pre-medical Committee gives application seminars several times during the school year.
-A pre-medical committee advisor will meet with all students during the application process and messages regarding the application are sent throughout the summer to those who are applying.
+In addition to meeting with your pre-med advisor, one of the Pre-medical Committee Coordinators gives application seminars several times during the school year.
+The pre-medical committee coordinator(s) will meet with all students during the application process, and messages regarding the application are sent throughout the summer to those who are applying.
+Please note the College of Public Health and Human Sciences has a separate application system than the rest of the university.

 How do I open my premed file?

-During the year in which you are applying, you must complete the paperwork to open your premed file.
-All students must meet with their academic advisor on the Pre-medical Committee.
+During the year in which you are applying, you must create a profile and complete your Pre-Medical File Intake Web Form to initiate the process of "opening" your premed file.
+All students must meet with their own academic advisor as well as one of the Pre-medical Committee Coordinators to proceed.
 Please see the Premed Application site for more details.
 For further questions, please email: email@example.com.
+Please note the College of Public Health and Human Sciences has a separate application system than the rest of the university.

 When should I take the MCAT?

-Take the MCAT when you are most ready for it, preferably by the end of July of the summer you are applying for medical school.
+Take the MCAT when you are most ready for it, preferably no later than July of the summer you are applying for medical school.
 Never take it just to see what it's like, or before you have completed the coursework!.
-It's a computer-based test offered 20+ times during the year from January-September.
+It's a computer-based test offered ~30 times during the year from January-September.
 If you plan to take the MCAT in August or September it may be best to defer your medical school application to the following year.

 My MCAT score was lower than I expected.
 Can I retake it?

 Yes but it is imperative that you give yourself ample time to review the material before retaking the exam.
-Talk with your pre-med advisor before retaking the MCAT.
+Talk with your pre-med advisor and or a pre-medical committee coordinator before retaking the MCAT.

 When should I submit my transcripts to AMCAS/AACOMAS, and do I need all of them - even those from that high school band class I got credit for?